 For federal loans, however, the government doesn’t need to get a judgment to garnish wages and only needs to give you 30 days of notice.

 Student loan interest is a tax-deductible expense.
 Under current tax laws, you can write off student loan interest to reduce your taxable income by up to $2,500.
-This can lower your tax liability by up to $625.

 There are other requirements for claiming a student loan tax deduction.
 You will have to have a qualified student loan used only for educational expenses and meet income and other criteria.